 How Much Does Amazon Make On Prime Day?

-Going back to Amazon Prime Day, this is a special time of the year for around 200 million Amazon Prime members worldwide.
+Amazon Prime Day is a special time of the year for around 200 million Amazon Prime members worldwide.
 On Prime Day, members enjoy discounts on their purchases, lightning deals, and other benefits.

 Depending on many factors, the world’s largest online retailer makes between 5 billion and 11 billion dollars from Amazon Prime day.